Giovanni Belletti: Stockholm

 His voice was now settled, and was regarded as a baritone of beautiful quality and evenness, with good facility of execution.
 Advised to try the stage, he hesitated for some time, until he met at Carrara the Swedish sculptor Johan Niclas Byström, who proposed to take him to Stockholm, free from all risk or expense, to lodge in his house, and make his debut; and, if unsuccessful, to send him back on the same terms to Italy.
 He accepted, and arrived at Stockholm in 1837.
 Early the next year he appeared in Rossini's The Barber of Seville, achieving his first success about a month earlier than Jenny Lind, with whose career he was so much connected afterwards.
 With her he sang in Donizetti's Lucia di Lammermoor, Meyerbeer's Robert le diable, and other operas by these composers, translated into Swedish.

 London and America

 When Jenny Lind left Stockholm for Paris, Belletti returned to Italy; but when she came to London, the opera manager Benjamin Lumley, upon her advice, persuaded him to come to sing with her again.
 In the meantime he had sung with great success at Florence and Livorno, in operas of Rossini and Donizetti.
-In 1848 he made his first appearance at Her Majesty's Theatre, in London, in Verdi's Ernani, with Sophie Cruvelli, and during that season he sang at both the opera houses in London.
+In 1848 he made his first appearance at Her Majesty's Theatre, in London, in Verdi's Ernani, with Sophie Cruvelli, and during that season he sang at both opera houses in London.
 After singing with no less success in Paris, he was engaged, with Lind and Julius Benedict, by P. T. Barnum, for a tour in the United States from 1850 to 1852; during the tour he maintained his reputation and contributed to the enthusiastic reception which the company obtained in America.